 The historic site for which the neighborhood is known, The Gillespie-Selden Institute, is a complex of education and medical buildings that first opened as a school for African American children in 1902.
 In addition to the school, structures on the property have also included two hospitals and a church which served African Americans who were injured or homeless.

 The development involves the adaptive reuse of four historic buildings, all individually listed on the National Register of Historic Places, as well as the construction of two three-story buildings designed to complement the existing historic buildings and neighborhood.
-The 53 housing units at Gillespie Gardens will include a mix of efficiency and 1-, 2-, or 3-bedroom units serving individuals and families who are at or below 60% of the area median income.
+The 53 housing units at Gillespie Gardens will serve individuals and families who are at or below 60% of the area median income.

-Designed to serve as a central effort in the revitalization and transformation of the Cordele Historic District, this catalytic housing development is a collaborative effort between the Vecino Group, the City of Cordele, Blackshear Place Business & Events Center, and the St. Paul Presbyterian Church.
+Designed as a central effort in the revitalization of the Cordele Historic District, this catalytic housing development is a collaborative effort between the Vecino Group, the City of Cordele, Blackshear Place Business & Events Center, and the St. Paul Presbyterian Church.

 “Gillespie Gardens will be a catalyst for the redevelopment of the West side” says Dravian McGill, President of DCMS, who has long been an advocate for reviving Gillespie-Selden.
 “This will help to further housing and economic development across the street as well as reverse the blight.”